k-capehart/go-salesforce/README.md

 Insert, Update, Upsert, or Delete one record at a time

 - [Review Salesforce REST API resources for working with records](https://developer.salesforce.com/docs/atlas.en-us.api_rest.meta/api_rest/using_resources_working_with_records.htm?q=update)
+- DML errors will return with a status code of 400

 ### InsertOne